-While renting Randolph Churchill’s house near Buckingham Palace, David Niven was also in the process of buying a large 17th century country house – Wilcot Manor in Wiltshire – which sported ten bedrooms, and 75 acres of grounds.
-It was a three hour drive from London (in 1950), and not coincidentally located two miles from Primmie’s birthplace and final resting place.
+In 1950, while renting Randolph Churchill’s house near Buckingham Palace, David was in the process of buying a large 17th century country house – Wilcot Manor in Wiltshire – which sported ten bedrooms, and 75 acres of grounds.
+It was a three hour drive from London (at the time), and not coincidentally located just two miles from Primmie’s birthplace and final resting place.
 Wilcot Manor’s previous owner was Lady Ernest St. Maur, who died in September 1949 at the age of 91.

-I still find it hard to believe that David arrived from Hollywood with the intention of taking up permanent residence in the UK – especially after reading a newspaper rant from April 1950 about midlands and west country villages “ruined” by disintegrating army bases, and by his failure to circumvent rationing.
-(He proudly brought a huge steak back from a trip to France and then invited guests over to dine, only to discover that it was horse meat).
+I still find it hard to believe that David intended taking up permanent residence in England – especially after reading a newspaper rant from April 1950 about midlands and west country villages “ruined” by disintegrating army bases, and by his failure to circumvent rationing.
+(He proudly brought a huge steak back from a trip to France and then invited guests over to dine, only to discover that it was horse meat)

 As far as Hjördis was concerned, she must have felt even more in Primmie’s shadow.
 When interviewed 14 years later by Woman magazine, she detailed her insecurities about replacing Primmie, resulting in the series being titled: “Second wife, second mother”.
 Despite that, she still seems to have viewed life with David as something of an unpredictable adventure.

 In June 1950, Hjördis revealed her plans for later in the year to Swedish journalist Margit Strömmerstedt:

 “We’ll be going back to our house in California first, and then back here again to really move in.”